Making Sense of One Dollar CEO Salaries

 Northwestern University - Kellogg School of Management

-We examine the determinants and outcomes of CEOs accepting a $1 salary, a compensation practice that occurs relatively frequently with high-profile firms and debated by regulators, investors, and the media.
-Using a hand-collected sample of 92 CEOs from 90 firms between 1993 and 2011, we examine the triggers preceding the $1 salary decision, the factors associated with the decision, subsequent stock returns, and the outcomes of the CEOs.
+We examine the determinants and outcomes of Chief Executive Officers (CEOs) accepting a $1 salary, a compensation practice that occurs relatively frequently in high-profile firms and is debated by regulators, investors, and the media.
+Using a hand-collected sample of 93 CEOs from 91 firms between 1993 and 2011, we examine the triggers preceding the $1 salary decision, the factors associated with the decision, subsequent stock returns, and the outcomes for the CEOs.
 Our evidence is consistent with two explanations for the phenomenon: 1) it is a gesture of sacrifice by CEOs of firms in crisis, and 2) it is a signal of better future performance by CEOs of growing firms.
-Our analyses highlight the two different circumstances and shed light on an interesting debate that has thus far been supported on both sides only by anecdotal evidence.
+Our analyses highlight the two different circumstances and shed light on an interesting debate that has thus far been supported only by anecdotal evidence.

-Keywords: One dollar salary, CEO compensation, CEO salary
+Keywords: One dollar salary, Executive compensation, CEO compensation, CEO salary

 JEL Classification: M41, J33, G30, G32, G34working papers series